War bond: Germany

 The Nazi regime never attempted to convince the general populace to buy long-term war bonds as had been done during the First World War.
 The Reich government did not want to present any perceived form of public referendum on the war, which would be the indirect result if a bond drive did poorly.
 Rather, the regime financed its war efforts by borrowing directly from financial institutions, using short-term war bonds as collateral.
 German bankers, with no demonstration of resistance, agreed to taking state bonds into their portfolios.
 Financial institutions transferred their money to the Finance Department in exchange for promissory notes.
 Through this strategy, 40 million bank and investment accounts were quietly converted into war bonds, providing the Reich government with a continuous supply of money.
 Likewise, German bank commissioners compelled occupied Czechoslovakia to buy up German war bonds.
-By the end of the war, German war bonds accounted for 70% of investments held by Czechoslovakian banks.
+By the end of the war, German war bonds accounted for 70% of investments held by Czechoslovak banks.